aneziac/linalgeuc/README.md

 ``$ python3 -m linalgeuc``

+You can also run it windowed with the w flag:

+``$ python3 -m linalguec -w``

 # Controls

 Press 'r' to rotate, 's' to scale, or 't' to translate.
 Then, the axis you affect is controlled by pressing some key in 'qweadx'.
 Revert to initial settings with 'i'.
-Select different entities with the number keys--note that '1' always controls the camera.
+Select different entities with the number keys.
 Orbit the camera by holding the middle mouse button and zoom with the scroll wheel.

 Press escape to close.